The Last Supper is a famous painting by Leonardo Da Vinci.

 You can choose between English and Spanish-speaking tour guides.

 While booking, you can also select the ‘English and Spanish tour’ option for a tour conducted in both languages.
-However, they are only available on select days.
+However, this option is only available on select days.

 A dress code is required to enter places of worship.
 Both men and women must cover their knees and shoulders.
 If you fail to comply with the dress requirements, you may be refused entry.